pwolfbees/spring-petclinic/readme.md

 This setup assumes that you have a GCP project available for testing that can be cleaned up easily and not affect other workloads.
 The setup process will create several items in your GCP project including: container analysis note, attestor, service account

 #### Steps:
-1. Fork and clone this repository - It is highly recommended to use GitHub, Bitbucket or Gitea support for this demonstration because they have support for Tags.
+1. Fork and clone this repository
 2. Edit ./setup/configuration
 * **configuration** -
 3. Run ./setup/setup.sh - this script will make several changes to your GCP Project and create a Jenkinsfile for you.